 The extra money borrowed against the home’s equity is then used to “buy out” the other spouse’s share of the home equity.
 This allows the refinancing spouse to become the sole owner of the property, while the other spouse receives a lump sum payment as part of the divorce settlement.

-This approach is often used when one spouse wishes to keep the family home after the divorce, but needs to compensate the other spouse for their share of the home equity.
+This approach is often used when one spouse wishes to keep the family home after the divorce but needs to compensate the other spouse for their share of the home equity.

 It’s important to note that the spouse who retains the home and takes out the new mortgage must be able to qualify for the refinancing on their own, based on their credit score, income, and other financial factors.
 Additionally, this process should be carefully considered and negotiated as part of the divorce proceedings, with legal and financial advice, to ensure fairness and clarity for both parties.

-If you are seeking a consultation with an experienced family law attorney regarding division of property, reach out here.
+If you are seeking a consultation with an experienced family law attorney regarding the division of property, reach out here.